opensvc/docs.opensvc.com/source/agent.configure.cni.rst

 From package
 ------------

-Some distributions already ship CNI packages.
+Some distributions ship CNI packages.

 On Red Hat or CentOS 7, for example, CNI is served by the EPEL repositories ::